Bernie Sanders Is Suspending His Presidential Campaign

 Bernie Sanders has suspended his campaign for the Democratic nomination in the 2020 United States presidential election, having reportedly delivered the news to his team on an all-staff conference call.
 His announcement comes after three primary wins by de facto presumptive nominee Joe Biden on Tuesday, March 17, with victories in Arizona, Florida and Illinois.

-On Wednesday morning, NBC News reported Sanders’ campaign manager, Faiz Shakir, still talking about preparing for the next spate of primaries and careful not to say the campaign was coming to an end at this time.
+On Wednesday morning, NBC News reported Sanders’ campaign manager, Faiz Shakir, still talking about preparing for the next spate of primaries and careful not to say the campaign was coming to an end at that time.

 “The next primary contest is at least three weeks away.
 Senator Sanders is going to be having conversations with supporters to assess his campaign,” he said.